Aetherinox/csf-firewall/docs/docs/about/privacy.md

     - PayPal
     - BuyMeACoffee
 - **Cloudflare** — Provides network security, caching, and DDoS protection for our websites and services.
 Cloudflare may temporarily process connection-related data (such as IP addresses and request metadata) to detect abuse, manage traffic, and ensure reliable service delivery.
 - **Discord** — Used for community support and communication.
 Discord may store information including your Discord username, ID, and any messages or interactions you have within our official CSF servers.
+Refer to Discord's [Privacy Policy](https://discord.com/privacy) for more information on what they collect and how they use it.

 <br />